Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/Transaction-Pool-Slides.md

 ## Why is pool logic in the runtime?

-* Types are upgradable
+* Transaction type is Opaque
-* Transactions are upgradeable
+* Runtime logic is opaque
-* If you want to prioritize transactions, you need to understand the transaction
+* You must understand the transaction to prioritize it

 Notes: